montagao/device-cloud-lib/README.md

 ========================================

-This is the base source code tree for Wind River's Internet of Things (IoT) solution.
+This is the base source code tree for Wind River's Internet of Things (IoT) solution, code named: Device Cloud.
 It contains several improvements over previous versions for of the solution.

 Features Included are:
 - Portability (ported to multiple operating systems)